Northern Coal Region

 Eynon Our Lady of Vilna church

-Today this is a mere abandoned building.
-The only remaining sign of its Lithuanian past is an empty niche for a sculpture of the saint.
-It bears an English inscription that it was built in memory of the pastor Savulis (a Lithuanian surname).
+Since the 2001 this 1914 building stood abandoned.
+The only remaining sign of its Lithuanian past was an empty niche for a sculpture of the saint.
+It bore an English inscription that it was built in memory of the pastor Savulis (a Lithuanian surname).
+In 2024, the church was completely demolished.

 Eynon Our Lady of Vilna cemetery